ThatNerdSquared/ny-www/README.md

 # ny-www

-Personal site.
-Built with vanilla HTML, CSS, and a teeny tiny bit of JS, because frameworks are overrated.
+personal site. built with vanilla html and css, because frameworks are overrated.